Loops can be nested in Python, as they can with other programming languages. We will find certain situations that require nested loops.

 ["Ava", "Samantha", "James"] ["Lucille", "Zed"] ["Edgar", "Gabriel"]

 But what if we wanted to print each individual student?
-In this case we would actually need to nest our loops to be able loop through each sub-list.
+In this case, we would actually need to nest our loops to be able to loop through each sub-list.
 Here is what it would look like: